Home » Octopus Tracker Tariff Prices

 For the Octopus tracker tariff, you’ll need a smart meter.
 You’ll also need to be an Octopus customer.
 Once you have completed your switch to Octopus you can ask to move to the Octopus tracked tariff.

-After answering a few short questions you will be given a quote for the Octopus Flexible tariff and Octopus Fixed tariff.
-You can choose either tariff as there are no exit fees.
-You can switch to the Octopus tracker tariff from both.
+After answering a few short questions, you will be given a quote for the Octopus Flexible tariff and Octopus Fixed tariff.
+You can choose either tariff, as there are no exit fees, or switch to the Octopus tracker tariff from both.

 You’ll be an Octopus Energy customer in no time.
-Switch and claim your Β£50 new customer credit by using my referral link.
+Switch and claim your £50 new customer credit by using my referral link.
 There’s no exit fee or long-term lock with Octopus Energy.
-The switch is usually completed within 17 days.
-It’s a great way to get cashback when you join Octopus Energy as a new customer.Β (no code required just use the linked pages.)
+The switch is usually completed within 5 days.
+It’s a great way to get cashback when you join Octopus Energy as a new customer.
+(No code is required; just use the linked pages.)

-You’ll be givenΒ Β£50 credit after your first direct debit is taken and you’ll get your own personal referral code to share with friends and family as soon as you have signed up.
+You’ll be given £50 credit after your first direct debit is taken and you’ll get your personal referral code to share with friends and family as soon as you have signed up.

 How can I check the standing charge price for my area?